-Charles Munter is an assistant professor at the University of Missouri in the Department of Learning, Teaching, and Curriculum.
-He joined the Mizzou faculty in the Fall of 2016, after 8 years as a high school mathematics teacher, a Ph.D. in mathematics education at Vanderbilt University, and a previous faculty appointment at the University of Pittsburgh.
+Charles Munter joined the Mizzou faculty in the fall of 2016, after 8 years as a high school mathematics teacher, a Ph.D. in mathematics education at Vanderbilt University, and a previous faculty appointment at the University of Pittsburgh.
 This fall he is teaching an elementary math methods course (LTC 4300) and leading seminar for secondary math ed student teachers.
-In the spring he will be teaching a secondary math methods course (LTC 4590W) and Connecting Geometry to Middle and Secondary Schools, which is open to masters (MATH 4070) and undergraduate (MATH 4060) students.
+In the spring he will be teaching a secondary math methods course (LTC 4590W) and Connecting Geometry to Middle and Secondary Schools, which is open to masters (MATH 7060) and undergraduate (MATH 4060) students.

 His research focuses primarily on inservice, secondary teacher learning and district-level policy contexts, including foci on the institutional setting of teaching and designing for equity.
 Recent publications include: